Siege of Lal Masjid

-The siege of Lal Masjid (لال مسجد محاصرہ; code-named Operation Sunrise) was an armed confrontation in July 2007 between Islamic fundamentalist militants and the government of Pakistan, led by president Pervez Musharraf and prime minister Shaukat Aziz.
+The siege of Lal Masjid (لال مسجد محاصرہ; code-named Operation Sunrise also known as Operation Silence) was an armed confrontation in July 2007 between a Islamist fundamentalist private militia and the government of Pakistan, led by president Pervez Musharraf and prime minister Shaukat Aziz.
 The focal points of the operation were the Lal Masjid ("Red Mosque") and the Jamia Hafsa madrasah complex in Islamabad, Pakistan.

-Since January 2006, Lal Masjid and the adjacent Jamia Hafsa madrasah had been operated by Islamic militants led by two brothers, Abdul Aziz and Abdul Rashid.
-This organisation advocated the imposition of Sharia (Islamic religious law) in Pakistan and openly called for the overthrow of the Pakistani government.
-Lal Masjid was in constant conflict with authorities in Islamabad for 18 months prior to the military operation.
-They engaged in violent demonstrations, destruction of property, kidnapping, arson, and armed clashes with the authorities.
-After a combination of events such as militants taking hostage the Chinese health care center's female workers and militants setting fire to the Ministry of Environment building and attacking the Army Rangers who guarded it, the military responded, and the siege of the Lal Masjid complex began.
-The military response was the result of not only pressure from locals but also diplomatic pressure from China.
+Lal Masjid had been operated by two brothers, Abdul Aziz and Abdul Rashid, while the adjacent Jamia Hafsa madrasah been operated by Umme Hassan.
+They advocated the imposition of Sharia (Islamic religious law) in Pakistan and openly called for the overthrow of the Pakistani government.
+Lal Masjid was in constant conflict with authorities of Islamabad for 18 months prior to the military operation.
+They engaged in violent demonstrations, destruction of property, kidnapping and arson.
+After a combination of events such as Jamia Hafsa vigilantes taking hostage the Chinese massage parlor's workers and militia members setting fire to the Ministry of Environment building and attacking the Army Rangers who guarded it, the military responded, and the siege of the Lal Masjid complex began.
+The military response was the result of not only pressure from locals but also diplomatic pressure from China and the United States.

-The complex was besieged from 3 to 11 July 2007, while negotiations were attempted between the militants and the state's Shujaat Hussain and Ijaz-ul-Haq.
-Once negotiations failed, the complex was stormed and captured by the Pakistan Army's Special Service Group.
-The government reported that the operation resulted in 154 deaths, and the capture of 50 militants.
-It also prompted pro-Taliban rebels along the Afghan border to nullify a 10-month-old peace agreement with the Pakistani government.
-This event led to a surge in militancy and violence in Pakistan which resulted in more than 3,000 casualties in 2008.
+The complex was besieged from 3 to 11 July 2007 and was eventually stormed and captured by the Pakistan Army's Special Service Group.
+The government reported that the operation resulted in 154 deaths, and the capture of 50 militia members.

+It also prompted Taliban along the Afghan border to nullify the Waziristan Accord, a 10-month-old peace ceasefire agreement with the Pakistani government.
+The siege led to a surge in militancy and violence in Pakistan which resulted in more than 3,000 casualties in 2008 alone.
+Historians identify the event as the catalyst that triggered the commencement of the War in North-West Pakistan.
+The siege and ensuing battle was one of the longest urban battle in the History of Pakistan.